 LAURA KETTEL KHAN

-Senior Scientist and BRIC Program Manager, CDC
+Senior Scientist and BRIC Program Manager, Centers for Disease Control and Prevention

 “NACDD is pleased to partner with the CDC and Healthy Places by Design on promoting safe access to physical activity and the built environment as well as promoting sustainable options for transportation and commuting support to the 20 Building Resilient Inclusive Communities Projects funded in 20 states.
 Additionally, through a monthly webinar series, Healthy Places by Design has been able to showcase examples and best practices that links physical activity to healthy nutrition and opportunities to promote social connectedness and health equity to all states.”